Session times are listed in Pacific Time.

 Lectures are 45 minutes long presentations with one or more presenters addressing an audience.

 Panels are 45 minutes long presentations with a designated moderator facilitating a discussion among two or more panelists on a particular topic.

 Interactive sessions are 45 minutes long featuring audience participation and interaction with the presenter(s) during the session, such as collaborating on a document, creating a collaborative document or participating in a presenter-led backchannel, poll or other activity.

 50- or 90-minute session focused on exploring new resources, developing new skills or creating through extensive hands-on activities using participant's own device.

 90-minute immersive, multi-room experiences that touch on programs, platforms, and tools related to a central topic.

-Lecture presentation: Two or three papers presented consecutively within 45 minutes in a lecture setting.
-Therefore, you'll have approximately 10 minutes or 15 minutes to present, depending on the number of papers scheduled during the 45 minute time slot (we like to provide 3 minutes for questions and transitioning between papers).
-There should be a facilitator at your session showing you how much time you have left with a 5, 2, and 1 minute warning.
-Please plan to attend the entire session and watch the other presentation(s) sharing your time slot/room.
+Lecture presentation: Two or three papers presented consecutively within 30 minutes in a lecture setting.
+Therefore, you'll have approximately 10 minutes or 15 minutes to present, depending on the number of papers scheduled during the 30-minute time slot.
+Please plan to attend the entire session and watch the other presentation(s) sharing your time slot.

 Typically, lecture presentations use PowerPoints to convey the results of their studies but you can be creative in how you present your study.
-Please upload your files to the digital tote on your presenter menu and have some one-page handouts available for attendees.
-We recommend arriving at least 10 minutes early to set up.
+Please upload your files to the digital tote on your presenter menu.

 Roundtable format - Presentations with similar research topics will be presented together in same 45 minute session similar to the face-to-face format.
 More details to come.